TAMI KLIMPEL

 Hometown Safety

-During my first time in office, Council officially hired Rosemount’s first Fire Chief, approve our first Police Department drone program, and opened the new Police Department & Public Works campus.
-These were important early steps in setting our public safety teams up for long-term success and their ability to support our growing town.
+I believe that every Rosemount resident and visitor deserves to feel safe within our city.
+And as Rosemount grows, so must our public safety teams and infrastructure.
+During my first term in office, Council officially hired Rosemount’s first Fire Chief, approve our first Police Department drone program, and opened the new Police Department & Public Works campus.
+These were important early steps in setting our public safety teams up for near-term and long-term success.
+And we have important work ahead of, from safe drinking water to safe roads.

 Some key near term issues

 Serving you on City Council is about more than one issue at any time, and we are constantly working on a variety of topics and issues to improve resident life.
+Expand any of these topic areas to learn about my position.

 -